 A beautiful city providing a great weekend city break.
-It is a charming city, that is sadly too often overlooked by travellers.
+Luxembourg City is a charming city, that is sadly too often overlooked by travelers.

 My flight from London only took an hour to reach Luxembourg Airport, and from the airport I was checked into my hotel in less than 30 minutes, which was accessible by the free public transport!
 This was the start of my very positive impression I got of this capital city.